I think we have all dreamed of being able to re-create that feeling we get when we are on vacation in the tropics.

 The large palms, beautiful flowering trees, and fragrant climbing vines have a few of us doing our best to transform our yards into our own personal oasis, that we can come home to every night.

 What are your favorites?
 Here are a few of ours here at Van Wilgen’s.

 - Gardenia—There is nothing like walking into our tropical paradise here at Van Wilgen’s and smelling all the gardenia’s every day.
-Best smelling flowering plant in my opinion.
-Like the hibiscus this plant does better slightly pot bound and likes its water.
-It is a plant that will do better in a indirect lighting situation like a covered porch.
+They’re the best smelling flowering plant in my opinion.
+Like the hibiscus, this plant does better slightly pot bound, and likes its water.
+It is a plant that will do better in an indirect lighting situation like a covered porch.

 With a combination of any of the above, you can surely make that tropical oasis we all dream about.
 Just in time for summer.